-Where Is the Federal Government?
+This Is What Happens When the Federal Government Abandons You

 Marietta works in a rural community in North Carolina where many physicians are older and nearing retirement.
 Unlike in larger cities, she said, if medical practices and hospitals cut elective surgeries or clinic work to accommodate a surge of COVID-19 patients, they lack “a financial cushion or parachute” to absorb the lost revenue.
 Her local hospital was already making cuts before the coronavirus, she said, even though it serves as a vital health-care facility for patients who can’t afford to travel out of the county.

-Nearly 35 percent of her patient population is aged 65 or older, and many have health conditions that put them at greater risk.
+Nearly 35 percent of her patient population is age 65 or older, and many have health conditions that put them at greater risk.
 After seeing what happened in New York and Seattle, she said, local providers are “frantically” increasing bed capacity, creating crisis-response centers, and seeking to deploy health-care professionals to provide services in surge locations.

-The limitations of rural health-care have forced Marietta and her team to come up with creative solutions.
-Because 60 percent of her patients don’t have reliable internet access and a third of them don’t have reliable cellphone access, they come to the clinic parking lot for their telehealth appointments.
+The limitations of rural health care have forced Marietta and her team to come up with creative solutions.
+Because 60 percent of her patients don’t have reliable internet access and a third of them don’t have reliable cellphone access, the patients come to the clinic parking lot for their telehealth appointments.
 Her clinic purchased a single iPad and keeps it in a plastic bag; patients can drive up and use it for their visits.
 It’s a creative solution, but the pandemic has prompted her to ask, “Why can’t everyone, especially people in rural communities, have better Wi-Fi?”

 In Michigan, Governor Gretchen Whitmer is asking why her residents can’t have access to crucial supplies and resources.